secdev/scapy/doc/scapy/layers/automotive.rst

 Virtual CAN Setup
 ^^^^^^^^^^^^^^^^^

 Linux SocketCAN supports virtual CAN interfaces.
-These interfaces are a easy way to do some first steps on a CAN-Bus without the requirement of special hardware.
+These interfaces are an easy way to do some first steps on a CAN-Bus without the requirement of special hardware.
 Besides that, virtual CAN interfaces are heavily used in Scapy unit test for automotive related contributions.